saltiniroberto/pantheon/docs/Configuring-Pantheon/Consensus-Mechanisms.md

 ### Required Validator Availability

-IBFT 2.0 requires at least 2/3 of the validators (rounded up to the next integer) to be online for the network to be able to create new blocks and progress.
+For the network to be able to create blocks and progress, the amount of validators (rounded up to the next integer) required to be online is at least:

+* 2/3 for IBFT 2.0.
+* 1/2 for Clique.

+### Type of Byzantine Fault Tolerance

+#### IBFT 2.0

+IBFT 2.0 features a classical BFT consensus protocol that ensures safety (no fork is possible) provided that no more than (n-1)/3 of the validators (truncated to the integer value) are Byzantine.
+For example in an IBFT 2.0 network of:

+* 3, no Byzantine nodes are tolerated
+* 4-6, 1 Byzantine node is tolerated
+* 7-9, 2 Byzantine nodes are tolerated

+If more than (n-1)/3 of the validators (truncated to the integer value) are Byzantine, forks and reorganizations may occur from any height after which sufficient nodes were compromised.

+#### Clique

+Clique features a probabilistic consensus protocol (like Nakamoto) where minor forks always occur.
+The deeper a block is in the chain, the more probable it is that the block is final (that is, the block will not be part of a reorganization event).
+The higher the network latency is, the more depth is required for a block to be considered stable.

-Clique requires at least 1/2 of the validators (rounded up to the next integer) to be online for the network to be able to mine new blocks.
+If more than 1/2 of the validators (rounded up to the next integer) are Byzantine, the network is compromised and the history of the chain can be re-written.

 ### Speed